 Keep in mind that tourist-oriented places will be much more expensive.
 ‘Peso places’ can be hard to find sometimes, but keep looking!

-(Note: there is word the CUC may be phased out some day, but it remains in use for the foreseeable future.)
+(Note: there is a word the CUC may be phased out someday, but it remains in use for the foreseeable future.)

 4. Eat dinner at your Casa Particular

 Cheap dinner can be hard to find.
 However, most casas will offer home-cooked dinner for about $6 – 8.
 Portions are typically generous and you will probably be given more food than you know what to do with.

 It’s a more affordable option than eating out in a restaurant, where basic meals often start around $12.